🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Investors who trade using margin, or funds they’ve borrowed from their broker, do so via a margin account.
-The amount of money in that account is their margin equity, and their margin equity percentage is the portion of funds in that account that they own (versus funds they’ve borrowed).
+An investor’s margin equity is the market value of their margin account, minus the total amount borrowed.
+Their margin equity percentage is simply the percentage of the account’s value that they own outright.

 It can be important for investors who use margin to understand both margin equity and margin percentage — and their importance when trading or investing with a margin brokerage account.